tlevine/www.thomaslevine.com/content/!/ear-muffs/index.md

 whether that did something bad to them.
 They also pressed pretty hard against my head.
 And, most problematically, they broke.

+## Choosing another pair
 So now I'm going to get some new ones.
-I think I looked at some ear muff review site when I got them, but I can't find that site, I started with OpticsPlanet, the store from which I bought the AP60212.
+I think I looked at some ear muff review site when I got them, but I can't find that site, so I just went to OpticsPlanet, the store from which I bought the AP60212.

 I looked at their [best-rated hearing protection](http://www.opticsplanet.com/hearing-protection-best-rated.html).
 The most expensive highly rated passive earmuffs are the [Pro-Ears Ultra Passive 33](http://www.opticsplanet.com/pro-ears-ultra-passive-33-shooting-hearing-protection-heads-pe-33-u-b-black.html).
-Bizarrely, these are more expensive than the lower-rated [28 NRR version](https://www.opticsplanet.com/pro-ears-ultra-passive-28-shooting-hearing-protection-heads-pe-28-u-b-black.html).
+Bizarrely, these are more expensive than the
+[28 NRR version](https://www.opticsplanet.com/pro-ears-ultra-passive-28-shooting-hearing-protection-heads-pe-28-u-b-black.html).
 Also, this one comes in pink. :)